RennexTech/ASMBolt/README.md

 # ⚡ ASM⚡BOLT – The Multi-Assembler Compilation Doomsday Tool ⚡

+Let's fix this: I was told drag and drop with C# will be super simple.
+Just poof, and some few backend logic, and bam!
+The project is set.
+I went ahead saying "It's just drag and freaking drop", but once I finished dropping🤣🤣I opened the backend and realized, ooh my god, thousands of lines.
+Am out, for now...
 Ever wanted to compile MASM, NASM, FASM, and GAS all in one app?

 Me too.